Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 > Please ensure that your $import is set to **incremental import mode** in order for the migration tool to work.
 If needed, you may switch back to initial import mode post-migration.
 Set incremental import mode following these [configuration settings](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-import-data#step-3b-set-import-configuration-for-incremental-import-mode) and [parameter value](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#body).
 Learn more about incremental and initial import [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data).

 ## Deployed Components
-During the deployment of the incremental copy migration tool, the following components will be deployed:
+During the deployment of the FHIR data migration tool, the following components will be deployed:

 1. Azure Functions app
 	- The data migration tool code is deployed in Azure Functions.
 The migration tool function app acts as the orchestrator.